 - S & H Floorcovering, Inc. v.
 Workers’ Compensation Comm’n 373 Ill.
 App.
 3d 259 (4th Dist.
-2007) Court signaled intent to give deference to arbitrator's fact-findings where Commission references reverses arbitrator's conclusions without the Commission having received any new evidence.
+2007) Court signaled intent to give deference to arbitrator's fact-findings where Commission reverses arbitrator's conclusions without the Commission having received any new evidence.

 - Radosevich v.
 Industrial Comm’n 367 Ill.
 App.
 3d 769 (4th Dist.
 2006) Section 19(i) interest runs from date of award; Section 2-1303 interest commences only when circuit court enters judgment on award under Section 19(g).

 - Bernardoni v.
 Industrial Comm’n 362 Ill.
 App.
 3d 582 (3d Dist.
 2005) Frye standard for evaluating admissibility of expert or scientific evidence applies to workers' compensation proceeding; Illinois does not recognize claims for multiple chemical sensitivity (MCS).